If you asked most people to play word association with Malaysia, best beaches would not be what comes to mind for most people.

 Considering Malaysia is surrounded by Thailand, Indonesia, and the Philippines, the best beaches in Malaysia are often forgotten.
 Personally, I like that they’re ‘forgotten’ as that means there’s more beach for you.
 And there are lots of good beaches in Malaysia.

-The beaches you see here are scattered around Malaysia (map is at the bottom of the post), be sure to visit some of these in 2018.
+The beaches you see here are scattered around Malaysia (map is at the bottom of the post), be sure to include some of these on your Malaysian itinerary.
 You won’t regret your visit to any of them.

 1. Tanjung Rhu Public Beach – Langkawi